How to delete your old tweets and clean up your Twitter

 Your Own Reputation

-How to Delete Your Old Tweets - and What to Check First
+How to Delete Old Tweets - and What to Check First

-Quick answer: To delete old tweets you can remove posts one at a time from the menu on each tweet, download your X archive to keep a copy, or connect a reputable third-party service to bulk-delete and wipe all tweets in batches.
-But deleting blindly is slow and risky: you can burn hours and still miss the posts that actually matter, or erase things you wanted to keep.
-The smart first step is to scan your own public posts so you can see which ones read as real red flags today, then delete precisely.
-A self-check like this looks at public posts only; it is not a background check, and a clean result means nothing public stood out, not that you are invisible.
+Quick answer: You can delete old tweets three ways - remove them one at a time from the menu on each post, download your X archive and keep a copy, or connect a reputable third-party service to bulk-delete in batches and wipe all tweets.
+The catch is that deleting on instinct is slow and blunt: you can lose an afternoon and still skip the posts that would actually cost you, or trash things you meant to keep.
+So look before you delete.
+Scan your own public posts, see which ones read as real red flags now, and remove those on purpose.
+A self-check like this reads public posts only; it is not a background check, and a clean result means nothing public stood out, not that you are invisible.

-Good instinct.
-But most people go about it backwards.
-They start deleting at random, get bored around post number forty, and never touch the handful of posts that would actually raise an eyebrow.
-This guide covers how to delete old tweets properly - the official tools, the manual way, and bulk services - and the one step worth doing before you delete anything: finding out which posts actually matter.
+Sound instinct, wrong method.
+Most people start deleting at random, lose interest somewhere around post forty, and never reach the handful that would actually make someone stop scrolling.
+This guide walks through how to delete old tweets the right way - the official tools, the by-hand method, the bulk services - plus the one move worth making before you delete a single thing: working out which posts actually matter.

-A social feed is a public record you did not mean to keep.
-The person who wrote a hot take at nineteen is not the person applying for a job, running a small business, or getting introduced to a new circle at thirty.
-But the post does not know that.
-It reads today, in today's climate, to whoever finds it - and people do look.
-Around 70% of employers use social media to research job candidates during hiring (CareerBuilder), and more than half say they have found content that made them decide not to move forward.
+Your feed is a record you never meant to keep.
+Whoever fired off a hot take at nineteen is not the person applying for a job, pitching a client, or getting introduced around a new room at thirty - but the post cannot tell the difference.
+It reads in the present tense, to whoever finds it, and people do go looking.
+Roughly 70% of employers research job candidates on social media during hiring (CareerBuilder), and more than half say they have turned someone down over what they found.

-So the urge to delete old Twitter posts is not vanity - it is basic upkeep, like clearing out a closet you have not opened in years.
-The goal is not to erase your past.
-It is to make sure the version of you that is public today is a version you would actually stand behind.
+Wanting to delete old Twitter posts, then, is not vanity.
+It is maintenance, like emptying a closet you have not opened in years.
+The point is not to erase where you came from.
+It is to make sure the you that is public right now is one you would defend to someone's face.

 The ways to delete old tweets

-There are three practical routes, from slowest to fastest.
-Which one you want depends on how much you have posted and how much you want to keep.
+Three routes work, slowest to fastest.
+Which one fits depends on how much you have posted and how much of it you want to survive.

-Whichever route you pick, one rule holds: archive first.
-Once posts are gone they are genuinely hard to get back, and a downloaded archive is your safety net if you later realize you cleared something you needed.
+Whichever route you pick, one rule does not bend: archive first.
+Deleted posts are genuinely hard to claw back, and a saved archive is the net that catches you if you realize a week later that you cleared something you needed.

 Before you wipe years of history, find out which posts actually matter.
-ACCOUNTability! scans thousands of your own public posts across X, TikTok, Instagram and Facebook and flags extremist, hateful and conspiracy content - with the actual post as receipts - so you delete precisely instead of blindly. €15.
+ACCOUNTability! reads thousands of your own public posts across X, TikTok, Instagram, Facebook and LinkedIn and flags extremist, hateful and conspiracy content - with the actual post as receipts - so you delete precisely instead of blindly. €15.

 Check before you wipe all tweets

-The fix is to look before you delete.
-A self-scan reads your public posts the way a stranger would and flags the ones that land as extremist, hateful, or conspiracy content today, showing you the actual post so you judge it yourself.
-Then deleting stops being a guessing game.
-You go straight to the handful that matter, remove those with confidence, and leave the rest of your history intact.
-That is the difference between cleaning house and setting it on fire.
+So look before you delete.
+A self-scan reads your public posts the way a stranger would and marks the ones that land as extremist, hateful, or conspiracy content today, putting the actual post in front of you so the call stays yours.
+Now deleting is not a guess.
+You go straight to the few that count, remove them with a clear head, and leave the rest of your history where it is.
+Cleaning the house, not torching it.

-This is a self-audit of your own public posts, which is exactly why it is safe and simple - you are looking at yourself, not investigating anyone else.
-It is worth being clear about what it is not: it is a personal check of what you have made public, not a criminal records search and not an FCRA or consumer background check.
-It just shows you what is already visible to anyone who looks, so you can decide what to delete.
+This is a self-audit of your own public posts, which is what makes it simple and low-stakes - you are looking at yourself, not digging into anyone else.
+Worth saying plainly what it is not: it is a personal read of what you have already made public, not a criminal records search and not an FCRA or consumer background check.
+It shows you what is already visible to anyone who cares to look, so you can decide what goes.

 A clean-up checklist